krunalpatel3/Pets-App-Database-AAC/README.md

 This app save data of Pets Like Name,age,Breed,Gender.
 It is Made using **Android architecture components**.
 **Repository pattern use**.
-**Thread Pool use**.This app is part of Udacity android data storage.
+**Thread Pool use**.This app is part of Udacity android data storage.This app also show's that **how to get data from two columns in the table and Diplay in ListView in Room persistence library or Room Database**.

 Database Operations use:-